 Learn more about the development and its impacts on the facts page of this site:

 The Agora's proposed height is egregiously incompatible with the property’s current zoning and would leave proximate residents with adverse impacts such as loss of property value and privacy.
 The Westwood Multi-Family Specific Plan was enacted (after two private high-rise dorms failed: the W hotel site and Westwood Horizons on Tiverton) to prevent this very type of incompatible development.
 Build 45 feet in height only and we will not allow any exceptions to current zoning law.
 Use existing incentives to build compatible affordable housing.

-The Daily Bruin covered the myriad of issues on Jan 31, 2019 in an investigative story.
+The Daily Bruin covered the myriad of issues in articles here: